 There are broadly three types of hearing aids available for children with UHL.

-The cost depends on the type of hearing device and whether it is available through Australian Hearing or not.
+The cost depends on the type of hearing device and whether it is available through Hearing Australia or not.

 Because babies with a UHL have normal hearing in one ear and are most likely responding to a wide variety of sounds, it can be difficult to observe changes related to hearing aid fitting.
 Depending upon the degree of unilateral hearing loss the most obvious change is likely to be an improvement in the baby’s ability to correctly identify the source of a sound.
 Remember, though that the responses of very young babies are subtle, even with normal hearing in both ears.